JasonYao/server-setup/README.md

 - Secures shared memory access
 - Secures `su` privileges
 - Secures networking (IP spoofing protection, source packet routing disabling, etc.)
-- Monitoring subscription (monit if single host, kubernetes if part of docker cloud)
+- [INCOMPLETE] Monitoring subscription (monit if single host, kubernetes if part of docker cloud)

 **NOTE**: It is assumed that the user of this script has the necessary permissions.
 Basically, if you're